forrestywang/DS_Projects/Co-operators 2024 Workshop/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)

 # Logistic regression model:
-log_reg = LogisticRegression(solver='lbfgs')  # Specific logistic regression algorithm
+log_reg = LogisticRegression(solver='lbfgs', max_iter=10000)  # Specific logistic regression algorithm
-log_reg.max_iter = 10000
 log_reg.fit(X_train, y_train)  # Parameters are supposed to be X, y
 ```

-In order to train a model and test its accuracy, I had to allocate a portion of the data to training, and a portion to testing.
+To train a model and test its accuracy, I had to allocate a portion of the data to training, and a portion to testing.
 Usually, 80% of the data is allocated to training, while the remaining 20% is allocated to testing.

 I used `sklearn.model_selection`'s `train_test_split(X, y, train_size=0.8)` function to randomly split the data set into the desired ratio.